 Before taking Juluca, tell your health care provider:

 - If you are allergic to any of the HIV medicines in Juluca (dolutegravir or rilpivirine) or any other medicines.

 - If you have ever had a severe skin rash or allergic reaction to medicines that contain dolutegravir or rilpivirine.

-- If you have or have ever had liver problems, including B virus infection (HBV) or hepatitis C virus infection (HCV).
+- If you have or have ever had liver problems, including B infection (HBV) or hepatitis C virus infection (HCV).

 - If you have any other medical conditions.

 - If you are pregnant or plan to become pregnant.
 You should not take Juluca at the time of becoming pregnant or during the first 12 weeks of pregnancy.
 Talk to your health care provider about possible risks with taking Juluca when pregnant.

 - If you are breastfeeding or plan to breastfeed.
 Do not breastfeed if you have HIV or are taking Juluca.